 Security University training should be a major part of any organization's information security training programs.
 All other questions pls call 184.108.40.20664

 How To Start Being aware of the dangers of network security is the first step in defending your network.
 The next step is to certify your team that protects those assets by building your corporate arsenal of computer security knowledge.

 All qualified information security professionals who are qualified by Security University recognize that such qualification is a privilege that must be both earned, validated and maintained.
 In support of this principle, all Security University students are required to commit to fully support this Code of Ethics (the "Code").
 Security University qualified credential holders who intentionally or knowingly violate any provision of the Code will be subject to action by a peer review panel, which may result in the revocation of student qualification.
 Student are obligated to follow the ethics complaint procedure upon observing any action by an Security University qualification holder that breach the Code.
 Failure to do so may be considered a breach of the Code pursuant to Canon III.

 There are 3 mandatory canons in the Code.
 By necessity, high-level guidance is not a substitute for the ethical judgment of the qualified information security or assurance professional.

 Guidance is provided for each of the 3 canons.
-This guidance may be considered by the School Director / CEO in judging behavior, it is not mandatory, only advisory.
+This guidance may be considered by the School Director / President in judging behavior, it is not mandatory, only advisory.
 It is intended to help IS and IA professionals identify and resolve the any ethical dilemmas they confront during the normal course of their qualified information security or information assurance career.

 Code of Ethics Preamble: